Snehasish-Konger/code-editor/README.md

 3. Customizable Themes: The user can choose from a list of available themes to personalize the appearance of the code editor.

 4. Execution Information: The user can view information about the execution of their compiled code, such as the time taken and the memory used.
 This provides insight into the performance of the code.

+5. User Authentication: The user can sign up and log in to the code editor using their email address and password.
+This allows them to save their code and access it from any device.

+6. User Data Storage: The user's code is stored in a database, allowing them to access it from any device.
+This also allows them to share their code with other users.

+7. User Data Privacy: The user's code is stored in a database, allowing them to access it from any device.
+This also allows them to share their code with other users.

+8. Code Sharing: The user can share their code with other users by sending them a link to the code editor.
+This allows them to collaborate on projects and share their code with others.

 ## Conclusion